MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 ---
-title: Pilot and deploy Microsoft Defender for Cloud Apps
+title: How do I pilot and deploy Microsoft Defender for Cloud Apps?
-description: Microsoft Defender for Cloud Apps technical diagrams explain the architecture in Microsoft Defender XDR, which will help you build a pilot environment. search.appverid: met150 ms.service: defender-xdr f1.keywords:
+description: How to pilot and deploy Microsoft Defender for Cloud Apps in your production Microsoft 365 tenant. search.appverid: met150 ms.service: defender-xdr f1.keywords: